 American InterContinental University (AIU) was founded in Switzerland in 1970 by an American couple.
 Today, it has grown into a network of five traditional campuses in the U.S. and abroad, and a virtual campus known as AIU Online, which was launched in 2001.

 AIU advertises itself as “America’s Un-party School” and “Serious U”—because it is so serious about providing you with an excellent education.

 AIU offers associate’s, bachelor’s, and master’s degree programs in a wide variety of fields.

-AIU Online offers a fully online program leading to a Master of Education (M.Ed.) degree, with five areas of specialization:
+AIU Online offers a fully online program leading to a Master of Education (M.Ed.) degree, with six areas of specialization:

 - Instructional Design and Technology